alexwlchan/books.alexwlchan.net/src/reviews/2020/on-the-beach.md

 ~

-I heard about this after reading about the letters of last resort (<https://en.wikipedia.org/wiki/Letters_of_last_resort>), which dictate how the UK’s nuclear submarines should respond if Britain is totally destroyed.
+I heard about this after reading about [the letters of last resort](https://en.wikipedia.org/wiki/Letters_of_last_resort), which dictate how the UK’s nuclear submarines should respond if Britain is totally destroyed.
 This is a similar scenario – American submarines berthed in Australia.
 It fits the bill nicely!

 > If you’re interested in this sort of thing (the Letters of Last Resort) I recommend reading “On the Beach” by Neville Shute if you haven’t already done so.
 It’s also a hauntingly moving and desperate tale of life after the bomb drops.
 (Poster krunchkin on pistonheads.com)